 A Smell of Skunk or Rotten Eggs

 When the propane tank is almost empty or leaking, you may notice an unpleasant odour.
 This odour comes from an additive called Methylemercaptan (CH3SH).
 Since propane gas is odourless, this chemical is added in order to help smell a leak or know when you have reached the tank minimum.
-Be on the alert for this odour!
+This odour calls for appropriate action.

 Propane and the Environment

 The efficient and fast combustion of propane reduces carbon residues.
 Affordable and clean fuel compared to other combustion products, the emissions produced meet Environment Canada's air quality standards.
-They are also less harmful than those from other sources of energy.
+Propane emissions are gentle compared to those of other energy sources.